 Your child will be able to go home once they are eating food, have had a bowel movement and are feeling better.

 Heartburn and related symptoms should improve after anti-reflux surgery.
-However, your child may still need to take medications for heartburn after surgery.
+However, your child may still need to take medicines for heartburn after surgery.

 Some children will need another operation in the future to treat new reflux symptoms or swallowing problems.
 This may happen if the stomach was wrapped around the esophagus too tightly or it loosens.

 The surgery may not be successful if the repair was too loose.